Interview Questions On Packages In Java

 How to create a user-defined package?

-Ans: The ‘Package’ keyword is used for creating a package in Java.
+Ans: The ‘Package’ keyword is used to create a package in Java.
 Its syntax is:

 package ;